Definition of hell in English:

 - It's been said that hell hath no fury like a woman scorned, so just imagine what kind of trouble you could find from an angry god.

-- informal Used to emphasize something very bad or great: it cost us a hell of a lot of moneyMore example sentences
+- informal Used to emphasize something very bad or great: the car cost a hell of a lot of moneyMore example sentences

 - It will take time and effort and money too, though a hell of a lot less than buying one legally.